1970 FIFA World Cup: Qualification

 A total of 75 teams entered the 1970 FIFA World Cup, and 73 were required to qualify.
 Due to rejected entries and withdrawals, 68 teams eventually participated in the qualifying stages, including eight for the first time.
 Mexico as the host nation and England as reigning World Cup champions were granted automatic qualification, with the remaining 14 finals places divided among the continental confederations.

 Eight places were available to teams from UEFA (Europe), three for CONMEBOL (South America), one for CAF (Africa), one for a team from either the AFC or the OFC (Asia/Oceania), and one for CONCACAF (North and Central America and Caribbean).

-A place in the finals for an African team was guaranteed for the first time: this came in response to the events of 1966, where all 15 entered African nations boycotted the qualifying in protest after FIFA - who had combined the qualifying for Africa, Asia and Oceania into one group for only one place at the finals - declined CAF's requests to change the qualifying format and the allocation of places, citing competitive and logistical issues.
+A place in the finals for an African team was guaranteed for the first time: this came in response to the events of 1966, where all 15 entered African nations boycotted the qualifying in protest after FIFA – which had combined the qualifying for Africa, Asia and Oceania into one group for only one place at the finals – declined CAF's requests to change the qualifying format and the allocation of places, citing competitive and logistical issues.
 Thus, while Morocco was the first African team to qualify for the World Cup since Egypt in 1934, they were the first to be assured qualification via their own continental zone, since Egypt had to play against the British-occupied Palestine to qualify for the 1934 tournament.

-The draw for the qualifying stages was conducted on 1 February 1968 in Casablanca, Morocco, with matches beginning in May 1968 and the final fixtures being concluded in December 1969.
+The draw for the qualifying stages was conducted on 1 February 1968, with matches beginning in May 1968 and the final fixtures being concluded in December 1969.
 North Korea, quarter-finalists at the previous tournament, were disqualified during the process after refusing to play in Israel for political reasons.
 El Salvador qualified for the finals after beating Honduras in a play-off match, which was the catalyst for a four-day conflict in July 1969 known as the Football War.

 Half of the eventual qualifying teams had also been present at the previous World Cup, but three teams qualified for the first time: El Salvador, Israel and Morocco, while Peru, Romania, Belgium and Sweden made their first World Cup appearances since 1930, 1938, 1954 and 1958 respectively.
 Czechoslovakia returned to the World Cup stage after missing out in 1966.

-As of 2022, this was the only time Israel qualified for a FIFA World Cup finals, and also the only time Argentina failed to qualify (they declined to participate in 1938, 1950 and 1954).
-Chile, Spain and Switzerland all did not qualify for the first time since 1958, while Hungary did not qualify for the first time since 1950.
-France also failed to qualify, as did Portugal after finishing in third place at the 1966 tournament.